micmejia/bible-dump/AMPC/Acts/Acts 8.md

-Now those who were scattered abroad went about [through the land from place to place] preaching the glad tidings, the Word [[^d]the doctrine concerning the attainment through Christ of salvation in the kingdom of God].
+Now those who were scattered abroad went about [through the land from place to place] preaching the glad tidings, the Word [the doctrine concerning the attainment through Christ of salvation in the kingdom of God].